 Each device included in the field trial will be evaluated for device retention, durability, and readability (electronic and visual) at each assessment.
 APHIS calculates retention rates based on all remaining animals presented for assessment.
-If animals are removed from the trial (sold or died), their devices are to be read on exiting the trial and reported at the next scheduled assessment.
+If animals are removed from the trial (sold or died), read their devices on exiting the trial and report them at the next scheduled assessment.
 Approved trial devices may not be removed once applied, as they are official identification.